roe-dl/weewx-skyfield-almanac/README.md

 Rhodes.
 It uses more modern and more precise formulae and actual ephemeris provided by NASA's JPL.

+There is no other requirement than installing this extension to replace PyEphem calculated values by Skyfield calculated values in existing skins.

 ## Prerequisites

 WeeWX from version 5.2 on is required.